ros-visualization/visualization_tutorials/rviz_plugin_tutorials/src/doc/display_plugin_tutorial.rst

 problems are:

 - not having a plugin_description.xml file,
-- not exporting it in the manifest.xml file, or
+- not exporting it in the package.xml file, or
 - not properly referencing the library file (like librviz_plugin_tutorials.so) from plugin_description.xml.